iAustinian/UxPlay/README.txt

     setup on all platforms.
 (Python may be an appropriate language choice)**

+-   **NEW on github**: option `-vrtp <rest-of-pipeline>` transmits rtp packets of decrypted h264 or h265 video to and external renderer (e.g. OBS Studio) at an address specified in `rest-of-pipeline`.
+    (Note: this is video only, an option "-rtp" which muxes audio and video into a mpeg4 container still needs to be created: Pull Requests welcomed).

 -   **NEW on github**: (for Linux/\*BSD Desktop Environments using D-Bus).
 New option `-scrsv <n>` provides screensaver inhibition (e.g., to prevent screensaver function while watching mirrored